COVID-19: The Latest Information from UPMC

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-Improved surgical techniques developed at Children’s Hospital of Pittsburgh of UPMC are helping ease another serious problem – a critical shortage of donor intestines.
+Improved surgical techniques developed at UPMC Children’s Hospital of Pittsburgh are helping ease another serious problem – a critical shortage of donor intestines.

 Using living-related donors as another source for intestines to transplant is another option Children’s Hospital surgeons are exploring.
 They have already successfully performed living-related liver transplants and neither the donors nor the recipients have experienced major transplant surgery complications so far.

 Soon, transplant surgeons expect to begin taking both a section of the liver and a section of an intestine from a living-related donor and implanting both into a sick child.
 “We hadn't focused on living-related intestinal transplants because we were still trying to improve survival and immunosuppressant management,” says George Mazariegos, MD, director of Pediatric Transplantation at Children’s Hospital of Pittsburgh.
 “Now that we’ve accomplished that, we’re improving technique to procure more organs, because the other half of survival is having donor organs available.”

 Learn more about how Children’s Hospital’s Improved Transplant Strategies have produced better results.

 Children's Hospital's main campus is located in the Lawrenceville neighborhood.
 Our main hospital address is: